 We can assure you that this is a very complete, fun and tasty experience that you will not forget.
 The class can be as hands-on as you want it to be or feel comfortable with and you will also get the printed recipes to try and replicate these dishes at home.

-Today, you can either meet the Portuguese Chef at the Ribeira Market or in their private home.
+Today, you can either meet the Portuguese Chef at a famed produce market or in their private home.
 The choice is yours.
 Should you meet the Chef at the market, you’ll receive a private tour along with a history of Portuguese food culture.
 Once your ingredients are purchased for your 4-5 iconic Petiscos dishes, you’ll go back to their home to whip up legendary Portuguese cuisine such as Amêijoas (clams in an herby broth), Cod Pataniscas (savory cod fritters), and Salada de Polvo (flavorful octopus salad).
 These are just a few of the flavors that you might not only savor over lunch, but learn how to prepare under the trusted guidance of the chef in his personal kitchen.
 This is a fantastic experience not to missed by anyone who adores phenomenal cuisine!

 Meet the passionate people crafting old-school Portuguese food deep inside Lisbon’s traditional neighborhoods.
 Visit the traditional hole-in-the-wall bakeries famed for their...Learn More